How to guide for buying window coverings

 Bargain hunters everywhere are learning that they can save lots of money by buying from the source instead of paying high prices to get products from retailers who have to cover their overhead.
 The following is some information on how you can select the best window covering for your home from what can be a very confusing industry.
 Even better, you can do it all from the comfort of your home.
 The window covering industry has quickly become very competitive.
-Because of this there are a variety of names for a limited amount of choices.
-When talking about window blinds, there are basically only 3 different types; aluminum, wood, and faux (pronounced foe).
-If you are looking to cover a sliding glass door then you may want Vertical Blinds or to cover a window on a traditional door click here for some advice.
+Because of this, there are a variety of names for a limited amount of choices.
+When talking about slatted window covers, there are basically only 3 different types; aluminum, wood, and faux (pronounced foe).
+If you are looking to cover a sliding glass door, then you may want verticals to cover a window a traditional door.

-Aluminum blinds are very popular in business offices and are almost always in the 1" variety.
-These are commonly called Mini blinds but they do come in the smaller 1/2" size known as MICROMINIS and larger 2" slats.
-These are a very inexpensive way to cover a window and although the common colors are white and gray they can be found in a variety of colors to match the interior of your home.
+Aluminums are very popular in business offices and are almost always in the 1" variety.
+These are commonly called minis.
+These are a very inexpensive way to cover a window and although the common colors are white and gray, they can be found in a variety of colors to match the interior of your home.

 Wood blinds are a very stylish way to cover you windows and dress up the interior of your home.
-They are most commonly in the 2" variety but also come in 1" and 2 1/2".
-Most wood blinds are made of a very light weight wood called basswood They can also be found in a variety of oriental hardwoods.
-This material is perfect for large windows because they do not put undue stress on the headrail (mechanism that raises and tilts your blind).
+Most woods are made of a very lightweight wood called basswood.
+They can also be found in a variety of oriental hardwoods.

-Fauxwood Blinds are composite material usually made from PVC or plastic but can include some wood.
+Faux woods are composite material usually made from PVC or plastic but can include some wood.
 They are very popular because they are durable and easy to clean.
-They are especially good for areas that may be exposed to moisture as they do not warp easily.
-However, they are substantially heavier which can be a problem when you have larger windows to cover.
+They are especially good for areas that may be exposed to moisture, as they do not warp easily.
+However, they are substantially heavier, which can be a problem when you have larger windows to cover.
 Many manufacturers will recommend that you split the blind into two or three parts on one common headrail for larger orders to prolong the life of the blind.

-Vertical Blinds are usually made of plastic and come in the 3 1/2" size.
-You can also find some that are 3 1/2" and made of wood.
-They work great with sliding glass doors because they can be drawn in several ways.
-They can be drawn to either side both sides or even stack in the middle.
-They are fairly durable and surprisingly light weight.
-Vertical Blinds are pretty easy to clean and warp resistant.
+Verticals are usually made of plastic and come in the 3 1/2" size.
+You can also find some that are 3 1/2" and made of fauxwood.
+They work great with sliding glass doors.
+They are fairly durable and surprisingly lightweight.
+Verticals are pretty easy to clean and are warp-resistant.

-For Doors that open and close you want the blinds to be secure.
-You will need to order the blinds in the outside mount style and can secure them to the door.
-Blinds can be mounted with hold down brackets to keep them from swinging away from the door when opened and closed.
-Blinds with smaller slats are recommended on door applications because larger blinds may interfere when opening the door.
-The smaller slats on 1" blinds keep the depth of the blinds to a minimum.
+For Doors that open and close, you want the treatments to be secure.
+You will need to order them in the outside mount style and then secure them to the door.
+They can be mounted with hold-down brackets to keep them from swinging away from the door when opened and closed.
+Treatments with smaller slats are recommended on doors because larger blinds may interfere when opening the door.
+The smaller 1 “ slats keep the depth of the blinds to a minimum.

-Another thing to keep in mind when placing an order for blinds that will cover a door is the location of the tilt control and the lift control.
-You will want to have the controls for the blind on the side of the hinges and not the handle.
-They can get in the way and become a nuisance if they are near your door handle when you are trying to come in and out and gravity makes them less likely to get in the way of the hinge.
+Another thing to keep in mind when placing an order for treatments that will cover a door is the location of the tilt control.
+You will want to have the control for the treatment on the side of the hinges and not the handle.
+It can get in the way and become a nuisance if it is located near your door handle when you are trying to come in and out, and gravity makes them less likely to get in the way of the hinge.

-If you are interested in the roll up window coverings, cell/honeycomb shades, pleated shades, and or bamboo shades you have several more choices.
+If you are interested in the roll-up window coverings, cell/honeycombs, pleateds, and or bamboos, you have several more choices.
 All of these products do offer differing levels of light to come through and come in a variety of different looks.
-They are a great way to give your home a unique look instead of the usual white colored blinds that most people put in their windows.
+They are a great way to give your home a unique look instead of the usual white-colored slatted treatments that most people put in their windows.

-Bamboo and Woven wood shades are the hottest trend in window coverings and are a great way to give your home some style.
+Bamboo and woven woods are the hottest trend in window coverings and are a great way to give your home some style.
 They come in several different varieties of wood and have several different earth tones to choose from.
-For this reason it is important to try to get your hands on some samples to make sure that you find the perfect shades They can be retracted in either the roman fold or roll up style.
-When fully retracted they still occupy a lot of space.
-This may be one draw back as many people want the window covering to be out of site when not down.
+For this reason it is important to try to get your hands on some samples to make sure that you find the perfect coverings.
+They can be retracted in either the roman fold or roll up style.
+When fully retracted, they still occupy a lot of space.
+This may be one drawback, as many people want the window covering to be out of sight when not down.